 Since its establishment in 1994, DIPA has been acknowledged by international communities for its ecological importance and a role model of collaboration and governance.
-Since the designation as the Ramsar Wetlands including the core area of Daursky NR in September 1994, all national nature reserves of each DIPA participating country are designated as Ramsar Site, Flyway Site Network of EAAFP, Important Bird and Biodiversity Area of BirdLife International, and Biosphere Reserve of the UNESCO Man and the Biosphere Programme as of 2017.
+Since the designation as the Ramsar Wetlands including the core area of the Daursky NR in September 1994, all national nature reserves of each DIPA participating country are designated as Ramsar Site, Flyway Site Network of EAAFP, Important Bird and Biodiversity Area of BirdLife International, and Biosphere Reserve of the UNESCO Man and the Biosphere Programme as of 2017.
 Further to these achievements, the Russian Daursky NR (including core areas, buffer zones and nature reserves) and the Mongol Daguur SPA were jointly admitted as World Natural Heritage by UNESCO under the name of "Landscape of Dauria" in 2017.
 Table 16 indicates the international recognition of the joint conservation efforts made in DIPA.

-Ramsar site (Designated date) EAAFP FSN (Designated date) UNESCO BR (Designated time) IBA (Assessment date) UNESCO World Heritage (Designated date) Daursky NR Yes ( Torey Lakes) (1994-09-13) Yes (1997-03-07) Yes (1997) Yes (2004) Yes Mongol Daguur SPA Yes (1997-12-08) Yes (1997-03-07) Yes (2007) Yes (2009) (2017) Hulunhu National Nature Reserve Yes (2002-01-11) Yes (2001-01-31) Yes (2002) Yes (2009) -
+Ramsar site (Designation) EAAFP FSN (Designation) UNESCO BR (Designation) IBA (Assessment) UNESCO World Heritage (Designation) Daursky NR Yes (Torey Lakes) (1994-09-13) Yes (1997-03-07) Yes (1997) Yes (2004) Yes (2017) Mongol Daguur SPA Yes (1997-12-08) Yes (1997-03-07) Yes (2007) Yes (2009) Hulunhu National Nature Reserve Yes (2002-01-11) Yes (2001-01-31) Yes (2002) Yes (2009) -